cristianoalpigiani/2023-07_usatlasworkshop_tutorial/_episodes/03-htcondor.md

 We prepare 150 copies of this input file in the current directoy, and name them input_file.0, ... up to input_file.149.
 Whit transfer_input_files, we tell HTCondor which input file to send to each instance of the program.

-   - Example 3
+### Example 3: Integrating Python Scripts

-A simple example with a python script
+We can also include python scripts to our job.

 We write our executable in the file: